 The treatments involve the least invasive methods possible and materials that work with the body rather than possibly against it.
 For instance, cavities are repaired with composite resin fillings or ceramic inlays, onlays or crowns when appropriate.
 These methods, according to research, eliminate the potential risks of mercury in dental amalgam and promote the longevity of tooth structure.

 Dr. Palmer has a long history in the Greenville community.
-You may schedule your visit at Palmer Distinctive Dentistry by calling our toll free number (864) 332-4113.
+You may schedule your visit at Palmer Distinctive Dentistry by calling our number (864) 879-6494.